-The Toronto Archdiocesan CWL Council, one of 13 arch/diocesan councils that make up the Ontario Provincial Council was formed in 1921 and will celebrate its 90th anniversary in 2011.
+The Toronto Diocesan CWL Council, one of 13 diocesan councils that make up the Ontario Provincial Council was formed in 1921 and celebrated its 90th anniversary in 2011.

 To implement The Catholic Women's League objectives and policy in the Toronto Archdiocese,

-- to represent the Catholic Women's League members of the Toronto Archdiocesan Council at the provincial level
+- to represent the Catholic Women's League members of the Toronto Diocesan Council at the provincial level

 - to coordinate the parish and regional councils across the archdiocese.